adamsitnik/performance/docs/regressions.md

 ![Bimodal benchmark, no actual regression](img/regressions_bimodal_3.png)

-**If the historical data shows that there is no regression, you can just close the issue and explain it**.
-The more mature the system becomes, the less frequent it should be.
+**If the historical data shows that there is no regression, you can just close the issue and provide a comment with an explanation**.
+The more mature the system becomes, the less frequent false positives should be.

 Some benchmarks can be unstable like in [this example](https://github.com/DrewScoggins/performance-2/issues/759):